LightningX VPN Logo

 By enabling the proxy settings on your device, the PAC file will be detected and activated.
 Of course, you can also have a technician write a PAC script file for you.
 The other method is to manually enter the proxy server’s IP address and port number to enable the proxy, which is suitable for simpler scenarios.

-How to Create a Proxy Server on Windows 10/11
+How to Set Up a Proxy Server on Windows 10/11

-Here are two ways to set up a proxy on your Windows.
+Here are two methods for setting up a proxy server on Windows.

 Step 1.
 Press the Windows and I keys simultaneously to open the Windows settings.